intel-unesp-mcp/Hands-on-Workshop/README.md

   Execute hello_omp with 10 threads and using affinity policy to spread threads among processors on Xeon Phi (scatter)

   Execute hello_omp with 10 threads and using affinity policy to balance the thread allocation among processors on Xeon Phi (balanced)
+## 3. pragma omp target

-## 3. Use pragma omp target to execute method SUM two times.
+Use pragma omp target to execute method SUM two times.
 First on device 3 using parameterx=3 and then on device 2 using parameter x=2.
 Using the code below:

 ```
 #include <stdio.h>